 Fulvic acid is important to our bodies, and we used to get a lot of it in our soil.
 It’s important for plants, too.
 It contains electrolytes, increases the plant’s capacity to absorb nutrients, can absorb radiation from the sun, and protects the plant from toxins in the soil.
 (Wolbert)

 Centuries ago, the earth was filled with vibrant plant life, soil microbes, and organic matter that made the soil absolutely ideal for growing.
-Recently, in Japan, ancient soil deposits were drilled nearly two miles beneath the ocean floor, revealing strong presence of nutrients, and microbes still alive and preserved--unexposed to above sea level elements like pesticides and herbicides.
+Recently, in Japan, ancient soil deposits were drilled nearly two miles beneath the ocean floor, revealing the strong presence of nutrients, and microbes still alive and preserved--unexposed to above sea level elements like pesticides and herbicides.
 (Jex)

 Our modern-day farming practices have left our soils depleted, meaning our bodies are depleted of nutrients as well.

 In fact, some experts even believe that by overusing antibacterials and washing our produce, we’re actually harming ourselves and our own gut microbiome.
 This might be true if we grew the veggies ourselves, didn’t use conventional fertilizer, and closely monitored the growing environment.
-But the truth is, while the dirt on vegetables might be beneficial to our microbiomes, the abundance of pesticides, herbicides, and chemicals definitely is not.
+But the truth is, while the dirt on vegetables might be beneficial to our microbiomes, the abundance of pesticides, herbicides, and chemicals definitely are not.